galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 ## Data upload and organization

 The size of scRNA FASTQ files are typically in the gigabyte range and are somewhat impractical for training purposes, so we will expediate the analysis by using a smaller subset of actual batch data.
-This data is available at [`Zenodo`](https://link.this) where the example FASTQ paired batch files are hosted, as well as a GTF and barcodes file for the *Dario Rerio* genome version danRer10.
+This data is available at [`Zenodo`](https://link.this) where the example FASTQ paired batch files are hosted, as well as a barcodes file and GTF file for the *Mus Musculus* genome version mm10.

 The batch files are the first of the set of multiple batches, and originate from the first sequencing plate.
 We will explain this more in detail later, but for now we should make note of this when renaming our files in step 6 of the hands-on below.